 We believe that the efficiency gains and cost reductions of a well optimised supply chain make it the perfect option to look at.
 Often the costs of undertaking a review and improvement project can be offset by the savings that are possible.

 So, where should packaging companies start when it comes to looking at their supply chain?

 Sourcing raw materials is a key part of the supply chain process and one that often relies on good relations.
 When evaluating suppliers, the cost of materials is only one area to consider.
 Often paying a little bit extra for improved reliability and speed can save in the long run.

-Consider how responsive the supplier is to communications, are they able to be flexible if you need to meet increased demand, and are they likely to ship on time.
-The last thing you want is a slow supplier, forcing you to order more material than you would like in case of future delays.
+Consider how responsive the supplier is to communications, are they able to be flexible if you need to meet increased demand and are they likely to ship on time?
+The last thing you want is a slow supplier, forcing you to order more material than you currently need in case of future delays.